 See if you could get better broadband for streaming and save money on your bill at the same time.

-The new Game of Thrones series, The House of the Dragon launched in the UK on 21st August 2022.
-So here's how to watch Game of Thrones and House of the Dragon on UK TV and online without a Sky contract.Learn more
+The new Game of Thrones series, The House of the Dragon, will air its second season in summer 2024.
+Here's how to watch Game of Thrones and House of the Dragon on UK TV and online, with or without a Sky contract.Read our Game of Thrones guide